-Stephen Berman, MD, FAAP, Steve Berman is a Professor of Pediatrics at the University of Colorado School of Medicine and School of Public Health and holds an endowed chair in Academic General Pediatrics at the Children’s Hospital in Colorado.
-He is also the director of the Center for Global Health in the Colorado School of Public Health.
-Dr. Berman is a past President of the American Academy of Pediatrics.
+Stephen Berman, MD, FAAP, Steve Berman is a Professor of Pediatrics, School of Medicine and Epidemiology, Colorado School of Public Health, University of Colorado Anschutz Medical Campus.
+He also holds an endowed Chair in Academic General Pediatrics at the Children’s Hospital Colorado and is a past President of the American Academy of Pediatrics.

 Dr. Berman has carried out many international research projects and has served as special advisor to the World Health Organization (WHO), the Pan American Health Organization (PAHO) and the United States Agency for International Development (USAID).
 He has also served as a consultant to the Ministry of Health of many countries throughout the world.
 He helped design the WHO Case Management of Acute Respiratory Infections Program, which is now incorporated in the WHO Integrated Case Management of Childhood Illness (IMCI).
 He has served as the pediatric clinical research consultant to the National Academy of Sciences Board of Science and Technology in Developing Countries (BOSTID) project on the etiology and epidemiology of acute respiratory infections carried out in 12 countries around the world.
 He is chair of the "Helping the Children" initiative that seeks to raise awareness of the unique physical and psychological needs of children following an international disaster.
 He is the editor of the disaster course manual Pediatrics in Disasters (PEDS), which was developed and is being disseminated in collaboration with the AAP and World Health Organization.
 Course materials are now available in English, Spanish, French, Chinese, Cambodian, Indonesian, and Vietnamese.